-For each of those categories, there is a specific 10k race distance chart that you can adhere to.
+For each of those categories, you can adhere to a specific 10k distance chart.

-A study of how long it takes for runners to complete a 10k race at different speeds has led to the following average times:
+A study of how long it takes for runners to complete a 10k race at different race paces has led to the following average 10k time:

 – 3 min 30 seconds per kilometer for walking

 – 4 minutes 20 seconds per kilometer for running

 – 5 minutes 40 seconds per kilometer for jogging

 – 6 minutes 30 seconds per kilometer for medium-pace running

 – 7 minutes 40 seconds per kilometer for racing

 How long should I train for a 10k race?

 The length of your training program depends on your fitness level, how fast, and what distance you want to run.
 For example, the average 10k training program will be between 12 and 24 weeks long with a running volume of 40-60 kilometers per week, but an experienced runner can train for less.